vectorBH6/Exo_code/README.md

 - Gait phase prediction
 - System delay compensation

 > **Note:** This repository reproduces only the AO algorithm described in the paper.
-The complete Hybrid Oscillator (HO) framework and high-level assistive control strategies are **not included**.
+The complete Hybrid Oscillator (HO) framework and high-level assistive control strategies are not included, **The algorithm incorporates a modified Xiao-N algorithm, along with virtual gait data (used for preliminary algorithm validation). // must be added to the code before real-robot gait data can be utilized.
+In VOFA, you can visualize the predicted gait, phase transformation, and the first-stage predicted frequency.
+Based on this predicted frequency, the delay component of the modified Xiao-N algorithm could be dynamically adjusted to accommodate gaits at varying frequencies; however, due to time constraints, this feature has not yet been implemented.**.

 ## 🛠️ Hardware Platform